LowByteFox/LowByteFox/README.md

-# Hi, I'm NeoByteNova!
+# Hi, I'm LowByteFox!
-I'm an open-source programmer and I'm 19 years old, my general username is `LowByteFox` but I change display username according to fursona I currently use (I might be trans, but I’m still figuring it out).<br>
+I'm an open-source programmer and I'm 19 years old.<br>
 Nowadays, I mostly write code using C and sometimes write POSIX shell scripts!
 Currently on my 7th attempt to learn Rust!
 No skipping this time heh<br>

 > No, I won't replace C with Rust.
 I'll continue making projects in both